IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Discussion

-In this study, we successfully collected a large amount of malicious package intelligence related to PyPI and NPM, as well as approximately 900 other types of threat intelligence, covering component vulnerabilities, CVE vulnerabilities, and malicious package information from other package managers.
+$\bullet$ \textbf{Intelligence Collection Beyond PyPI and NPM.} In this study, we successfully collected a large amount of malicious package intelligence related to PyPI and NPM, as well as 928 other types of threat intelligence, covering component vulnerabilities, CVE vulnerabilities, and malicious package information from other package managers.
 It is worth noting that we discovered malicious components Prettier in the \textit{VSCode} Marketplace~\cite{prettier_vscode}, which uses typesquatting for attacks~\cite{prettier_vscode}.
-We also identified the recent \textit{XZ Utils} software supply chain attack case.
-By analyzing Google search results, we found that 90\% of the top 30 results were published after April 1.
-However, our method detected this intelligence early on March 30 on \textit{X.com}~\cite{xz_our_method}.
-In comparison, Snyk and OSV first recorded this intelligence on April 9 and March 30, respectively.
+We also identified the \textit{XZ Utils} software supply chain attack case.
 Our approach can quickly adapt to the intelligence requirements of various package manager platforms and effectively expand to new security domains, providing the security community with a more timely automated intelligence discovery.
-This not only significantly reduces the active time of malware but also enhances the ability to rapidly respond to new threats.